telerik/xaml-docs/controls/radchat/overview.md

 tags: overview
 published: True
 position: 0
+CTAControlName: RadChat
 ---

 # Overview

 The __RadChat__ component is exposed as of __R2 2018__.
 It enables easy implementation of conversational UI in WPF applications, whether by utilizing certain chatbot framework, by following a predefined logical tree, or just for integrating P2P chat capabilites.

+{% if site.has_cta_panels == true %}
+{% include cta-panel-overview.html %}
+{% endif %}

 #### __Figure 1: RadChat__